kookies0901/sumo-simulation/sumo_help.md

   --device.friction.offset FLOAT       The measurement offset parameter which
                                         can be applied to the friction device -> e.g. to force false measurements

+FCD Replay Device Options:
+  --device.fcd-replay.probability FLOAT  The probability for a vehicle to have
+                                        a 'fcd-replay' device
+  --device.fcd-replay.explicit STR[]   Assign a 'fcd-replay' device to named
+                                        vehicles
+  --device.fcd-replay.deterministic    The 'fcd-replay' devices are set
+                                        deterministic using a fraction of 1000 --device.fcd-replay.file FILE        FCD file to read

 TraCI Server Options:
   --remote-port INT                    Enables TraCI Server if set